Kreagentle/coding-interview-patterns/bitwise_manipulation/README.md

 ### Find the Difference

 Given two strings, str1 and str2, find the index of the extra character that is present in only one of the strings.

+### Single Number

+Given an array of integers, where every element appears twice except for one, find the element that occurs only once.